 Reading package lists...
 Done Building dependency tree Reading state information...
 Done The following additional packages will be installed: libaio1 libmecab2 mecab-ipadic mecab-ipadic-utf8 mecab-utils mysql-client mysql-common mysql-community-client mysql-community-client-core mysql-community-server mysql-community-server-core The following NEW packages will be installed: libaio1 libmecab2 mecab-ipadic mecab-ipadic-utf8 mecab-utils mysql-client mysql-common mysql-community-client mysql-community-client-core mysql-community-server mysql-community-server-core mysql-server 0 upgraded, 12 newly installed, 0 to remove and 32 not upgraded.
 Need to get 49.2 MB of archives.
 After this operation, 403 MB of additional disk space will be used.
 Do you want to continue?
 [Y/n]

-Enter MySQL root password.
-Please note MySQL root user and system root user is two different user and not related.
+Enter the MySQL root password.
+Please note MySQL root user and system root user is two different users and not related.